Lukseh/CS2-Broadcaster/README.md

 Advised usage of cloudflared tunnel / proxy (nginx, apache, caddy)

 ## 🔧 Installation
-To install ( Run commands with administrator privileges (use sudo on Linux or run as Administrator on Windows):<br>
+To install ( Run commands with administrator privileges (use sudo on Linux or run as Administrator on Windows):

 - open command line and use
   ```ruby
   git clone https://github.com/Lukseh/WEB-BROADCAST-CS2.git